Novel Planning Workbook: Just Write

 Why did we create a novel workbook?

 Writing a book can take years; it’s an endeavor that consumes a lot of time.
-Simply put— sitting to express a memorable story that fulfills character arcs, has a seamless plot, all the while imbuing theme throughout—is hard.
-We wanted to give writers a guide to walk them through the drafting process—to nail their story beats.
+Simply put: sitting to express a memorable story that fulfills character arcs, has a seamless plot, all the while imbuing theme throughout—is hard.
+We wanted to give writers a guide to walk them through the drafting process—to nail down essential story beats.

 When I started out as a new writer, I struggled to understand why my stories weren’t working, and why I left so many unfinished projects behind.
 I didn’t understand how to utilize story structure.
-Since I didn’t know what made up a story, I never outlined; I pantsed to my heart's content until I finally had enough of watching my dream dissipate by half-finished manuscripts.
+Since I didn’t know what made up a story, I never outlined.
+I pantsed to my heart's content until I finally had enough of watching my dream dissipate by half-finished manuscripts.
+I started outlining my story ideas.
+And it worked.

-My dream to publish was fogged by my inability to take the time to learn the craft, so I started reading, then I wrote analysis after analysis of those books I read — I wrote about structure, theme, character development, metaphor, etc. I truly learned from those before me.
+Prior to outlining, my dream to publish was fogged by my inability to take the time to learn the craft, so I started reading, then I wrote analysis after analysis of those books I read — I wrote about structure, theme, character development, metaphor, etc. I truly learned from those before me.
 Then, I felt compelled to write again.
-Because of all those lessons, my writing significantly improved, as did my storytelling skills.
+Because of all those lessons, my writing significantly improved, as did my intuitive storytelling skills.

 Then, I had an idea.
-I was galvanized to create this workbook because I want to help other writers finally finish their first draft, like I did.
+I was galvanized to create this workbook because I seek to help other writers finish their first drafts, like I did.
 Writing a book is possible, but it takes time, practice, and patience.

 What makes our novel workbook different from others?